5atchm1n/dotfiles/README.md

 you just need to run the script -- **if you cant read it dont use it**

 ### GIT.MESSAGE
-literally helps you amke normal commits -- add to root of git repo and it will be the template when you type
+literally helps you make normal commits -- add to root of git repo and it will be the template when you type -- **not in script**
 ```
 git commit
 ```